faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures3_lecture.md

                 rth_field : rth_Type

 +++ In details:
-* If the parent structure types have overlapping field names, then all overlapping  field names must have the same type.
+* If the parent structure types have overlapping field names, then all overlapping  field names must have the **same type**.
-* The process can be iterated and having a structure extending several ones:
+* The process can be iterated, yielding a structure extending several ones:

-`extends Structure₁,Structure₂, Structure₃`.
+        VeryRichStructure extends Structure₁, Structure₂, Structure₃ where
+            ...

 * If the overlapping fields have different default values, then the default value from the last parent structure that includes the field is used.
 New default values in the child (= richer) structure take precedence over default values from the parent (= poorer) structures.
 +++

-`⌘`

-+++ Interaction of `with` and `extends`'
++++ Interaction of `with` and `extends`
 The `with` (and `__`) syntax are able to "read through" the extension of structures.
 +++

+`⌘`

 +++ In true Math
 Remember the piece of code

     class AddMonoidBad (M : Type) extends Add M, AddZeroClass M

 We want to define an instance of `AddMonoidBad` on `ℕ`.
 Several ways:
-1. type `:=`, go to a new line with `_`, find 💡and fill them
+1. type `:=`, go to a new line with `_`, wait for 💡and fill all the fields;
-1. Remember that `ℕ` already has an `add` and a `zero`, so they can be discharged.
+1. remember that `ℕ` already has an `add` and a `zero`, so they can be discharged;
-1. Actually observe that we have an instance `AddMonoid` on `ℕ`, and that class AddMonoid (M : Type u) extends AddSemigroup M, AddZeroClass M where nsmul := ... nsmul_zero := ... zero_nsmul := ...
+1. actually observe that we have an instance `AddMonoid` on `ℕ`, and that

+        class AddMonoid (M : Type u) extends AddSemigroup M, AddZeroClass M where nsmul := ...
+        nsmul_zero := ...
+        zero_nsmul := ...

-so there all the fields we need are already them: use `with` or `_` to pick them up.
-To do so, we need to find its name, for which we can do
+so all the fields that we need are already there: use `with` or `_` to pick them up.
+To do so, we need to find the name of the term `AddMonoid ℕ`, for which we can do

     #synth AddMonoid ℕ -- Nat.instAddMonoid
 +++

+`⌘`

 # Exercises